-Course Code PHY202
+PHY202

-Course Title Waves and optics
+Waves and optics

-Type of course CORE
+Theory

-LTP 4:0:0
+4:0:0

-Credits 4
+4

-Course prerequisite B.Sc 1 st with Physics as core subject
+B.Sc 1 st with Physics as core subject

-Course Objective (CO) The main objective of the course is to enhance
+The main objective of the course is to enhance the knowledge of

-the knowledge of students in wave and optics,
+students in wave and optics, the two key subjects of physics.

+CO1 The wave optics part of the course will give the student a

+thorough fundamental knowledge within interferometry.

+D

+Just well

+CO2 The student will become able to analyze and understand

+interference between plane waves and spherical waves.

+SBDSU (SILVE)

+CO3 The student will get a thorough knowledge of the

+polarization of light and its changes upon reflection.

-the two key subjects of physics.
+Position of the state of the st

 Superposition of Two Collinear Harmonic oscillations: Linearity and Superposition Principle.
-(1) Oscillations having equal frequencies and (2) Oscillations having differentfrequencies (Beats).
+(1) Oscillations having equal frequencies and (2) Oscillations having different frequencies (Beats).
 Superposition of Two Perpendicular Harmonic Oscillations: Graphical and Analytical Methods.
-Lissajous Figures with equal an unequal frequency and their uses.Waves Motion- General: Transverse waves on a string.
+Lissajous Figures with equal an unequal frequency and their uses.
+Waves Motion- General: Transverse waves on a string.
 Travelling and standing waves on a string.
 Normal Modes of a string.
 Group velocity, Phase velocity.
-Plane waves.Spherical waves, Wave intensity.
+Plane waves.
+Spherical waves, Wave intensity.